Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

     vitis_analyzer ./build_hw_emu/xclbin.run_summary
     ```

     It will show something similar to the figure below.
-Look at the section highlighted by the yellow box and compare it to kernel execution with dataflow optimization, you will easily find out that all activity happened sequentially here there is no overlap at all, essentially the time line can be interpreted as:
+Look at the section highlighted by the yellow box and compare it to kernel execution with dataflow optimization, one can easily find that all activity happened sequentially, it shows no overlap at all, essentially the time line can be interpreted as:

     * sequential read: kernel first executes read_block function marked by data read activity on **coeffs** and **inBlocks** interfaces